apache/pulsar/site2/docs/functions-debug.md

 ## Use Functions CLI

-The [Pulsar Functions CLI](reference-pulsar-admin.md#functions) helps you in debugging Pulsar Functions with the following subcommands:
+With [Pulsar Functions CLI](reference-pulsar-admin.md#functions), you can debug Pulsar Functions with the following subcommands:

 * `get`
 * `status`